Best Spring Hikes In America: 6 Epic Hikes Worth The Trek

 - Proper Footwear: Visitors and locals love to wear flip-flops in California.
 But don’t wear them for this hike, obstacles on the trail lead to sprained ankles.
 Wear supportive runners or better yet trail specific running shoes or boots.

 - Layered Clothing: The best way to combat stiff winds, cool temps, fog or rain is layering.
 A light rain shell should suffice in Spring and Summer months.
 Also bring sun protection, including sunscreen, a hat and sunglasses.

 - Cell phone: Reception is minimal to nonexistent but have one and set to airplane mode to save the battery.
 In an emergency your cell should allow a 911 call if you get reception.
-Plus, there’s a pay phone at the Tomales Point trailhead parking lot.
+There’s a pay phone at the Tomales Point Trailhead parking lot.